I enjoy giving tips and advice to others on dealing with our Social Security Administration.

 The Libertarian Party is a relatively young political party with its creation occurring back in 1971.
-Compared to when the Democrats and Republicans were founded (1820’s and 1850’s respectively) it magnifies how new the party truly is.
+A look at when the Democrat and Republican parties were founded (1820s and 1850s, respectively) magnifies how new the party is.

 It doesn’t take much to recognize the differences between Democrats and Republicans.
-We read about it in our newspapers, online or see stories about it on our evening news.
-When it comes to identifying the differences between the Democrats and the Libertarians it is still noticeable, however some of the variances aren’t as black and white as they are when compared to the two big political parties.
+We hear about it in our newspapers, online, or on our evening news.

-The Libertarian party is usually somewhere in the middle of the Democratic and Republican positions; they are historically fiscally conservative but are socially liberal.
-On some issues they lean a little bit to the right and others they may favor the left.
+The Libertarian party usually falls somewhere in the middle of the Democratic and Republican positions: Libertarians are fiscally conservative but socially liberal.
+On some issues, they lean a little bit to the right, and others they may favor the left.
 This might be why this party is growing.
 We have all heard how important the independent or moderate voter is, we just didn’t know what to call them until now.

 Current Political Issues

 One of the big issues on our political scene is the economy.
-Politicians are still trying to blame who is responsible for the economic downturn as well as voicing their opinions on how to fix it.
-Naturally the people on the other side of the aisle are completely detached from how the real world is struggling to get by and they have no reservations sharing this ‘fact’ with the general public; it doesn’t matter which party you affiliate yourself with, you know what I’m talking about.
+Politicians try to blame someone else for the economic downturn and assert their opinions on how to fix it.
+Naturally, the people on the other side of the aisle are completely detached from how the real world is struggling to get by; it doesn’t matter which party you affiliate yourself with, you know what I’m talking about.

 US Foreign Affairs

-Our foreign policy is another issue that Libertarians will agree more with their Republican counterparts than their Democratic ones.
+Foreign policy is another issue on which Libertarians agree more with their Republican counterparts than their Democratic ones.
 Democrats insist on working with the United Nations when dealing with an international crisis.
-If a country is aspiring to develop nuclear weapons (Iran & North Korea for example) Democrats prefer to go through the United Nations as the international agency responsible for moderating these potentially dangerous situations.
+If a country is aspiring to develop nuclear weapons (Iran and North Korea, for example), Democrats prefer to work with the United Nations as the international agency responsible for moderating these potentially dangerous situations.

-Libertarians hold the opinion that agencies like the UN can actually restrict our ability to protect ourselves both here and abroad.
-They feel that our country should be able to act in its own best interest, without the oversight.
+Libertarians hold the opinion that agencies like the UN can actually restrict our ability to protect ourselves, both in the US and abroad.
+They feel that our country should be able to act in its own best interest, without UN oversight.

-Ironically many Libertarians did not support the conflicts in Iraq or Afghanistan that transpired after the 9/11 attacks.
-I can see their disapproval of the Iraq situation but the Afghanistan one puzzled me because we went there to try to get the group, al-Queda, which attacked us.
-I can only assume that this opposition was more aimed at our involvement of the UN instead of just going over there and taking matters into our own hands, which is kind of where we are with so many other nations already departing the area.
+Ironically, many Libertarians did not support the conflicts in Iraq or Afghanistan that transpired after the 9/11 attacks.
+I can see their disapproval of the Iraq situation, but the Afghanistan one puzzled me because we went there to try to get the group Al-Qaeda, which attacked us.
+I can only assume that this opposition was more about the involvement of the UN.
+A Libertarian might want us to just go over there and take matters into our own hands.

 US Government System

-We are all aware that Democrats are OK with the size of our government and are frequently accused of trying to find ways to keep growing.
-Republicans are constantly trying to find ways to shrink the government’s role by eliminating programs and cutting back other ones.
-Libertarians again will probably side with Republicans on this issue.
+Democrats are more approving of the size of our government and are frequently accused of trying to find ways to keep growing.
+Republicans are constantly trying to find ways to shrink the government’s role by eliminating or cutting back on those programs.
+Libertarians probably side with Republicans on this issue.
 Libertarians believe that a majority of federal programs serve little purpose and are a waste of financial resources.

 Most of us can remember when Al Gore was running for President back in 2000.
-To emphasize government waste he mentioned that a toilet seat was purchased for $640.
+To emphasize government waste, he mentioned that a toilet seat was purchased for $640.
 Anyone of us who have shopped our local hardware store can attest that toilet seats do not cost this much.
 This kind of waste is exactly what Libertarians want to avoid.
-In all fairness all politicians talk about curbing government waste but few actually follow through.
-Since our country doesn’t have a Libertarian in the House or Senate we don’t know how they would vote on this issue, yet.
+In all fairness, all politicians talk about curbing government waste, but few actually follow through.
+Since our country doesn’t have a Libertarian in the House or Senate, we don’t yet know how they would vote on this issue.

 This issue probably is more in the middle than any of the other topics mentioned above.
 Democrats usually side with entitlement programs to help people who are in need while Republicans are more on the side of getting people off of these programs.
 Libertarians will have a more Republican side on this issue and actually would like to give individuals the opportunity to not participate in Social Security, a Democratic issue that they will not waver on; this feeds into their conservative fiscal roots.